xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Garth Milne's 5 Tips for Home Workouts to Improve Your Golf Swing
+* we are all creatures of a habit

 # Boo Weekley on How He Plays the Game and His Ball-striking Secrets
 * you have to play to your strenghts
 * 60 yards and in that matters